WebexSamples/postman-webex/README.md

 Now, what about generating some code for your favorite language ?

-Take the [Generate Code Guide](docs/GenerateCode.md) and have this nodejs code snippet automatically generated for the API Resource "List Rooms":
+Take the [Generate Code Guide](docs/GenerateCode.md) and have this Node.js code snippet automatically generated for the API Resource "List spaces":

 ![generate code](docs/img/generate-nodejs-request-no-postman-header.png)